act65/masters-thesis/sprints/reachability/README.md

 !!! the k steps reachability allows us to construct a metric! thus we can compare states in a meaningful way!? problem with sub goal approaches was that they relied on having a metric to track progress toward the goal. so the policy needs to learn to pick actions that will reduce the metric.

+## Stochastic exploration vs deterministic exploration

+Want a deterministic exploration policy for bandits!?
+Can imagine testing each arm k times, as a fn of its variance.
+Iterate through each arm until satisfied.

+But this isnt like online learning.
+Here there would be two phases?
+Explore, then exploit.